 Unlike most entries on our most famous statues list, Spring Temple Buddha doesn’t belong to the ancient world or the past centuries.
 This massive copper statue was completed in 2008 after almost 11 years of hard work and labor.
 For nearly a decade, it stood as the tallest statue in the world.
 The longstanding record also made it a highly recognized figure worldwide.

 The statue was commissioned after the Bamiyan Buddhas were destroyed in Afghanistan.
 Around 108 kilograms of gold, 1,500 tons of steel, and about 3,300 tons of copper went into creating this gigantic Buddha.
 And that’s why you can see it gleaming from far away.

 The 128-meter tall Buddha stands on a 20-meter tall lotus throne, which itself is a marvelous work of art.
 This lotus throne is a monastery that sits on a diamond seat and a Sumeru Seat, both added later.
 Thanks to this multi-story pedestal, visitors need to climb almost 1,000 steps to the Buddha, or you can take a bus for a small fee.

 - Year: 2013

 - Height: 597 ft

 - Weight: 2,000 tons

-In 2013, the Statue of Unity toppled the Spring Temple Buddha as the World’s tallest statue.
-Towering at 597 feet, it is the statue of India’s first home minister, Sardar Vallabhbhai Patel, famously credited for uniting the 562 princely states in India after the British left the subcontinent.
-Clad in the traditional Indian attire, Vallabhbhai stands near the Narmada River in Gujrat.
+In 2013, the Statue of Unity toppled the Spring Temple Buddha as the world’s tallest statue.
+Towering at 597 feet and one of the most famous statues in India, it is the sculpture of India’s first home minister, Sardar Vallabhbhai Patel, famously credited for uniting the 562 princely states in India after the British left the subcontinent.
+Clad in traditional Indian attire, Vallabhbhai stands near the Narmada River in Gujrat.